TheJacksonLaboratory/cape/vignettes/cape.md

 each trait to each eigentrait.

 **plot_singlescan:** Plots the results of the single-locus scan.
-Can plot either standardized effects or undstandardized effects.
+Can plot either standardized effects or non-standardized effects.
 Also plots effects both by allele and by marker.

 **plot_pairscan:** Plots the results of the pairwise scan.